theCapypara/riptide-docs/source/user_docs/3_installing.rst

   <script src="../_static/asciinema-player.js"></script>

-Resolving Hostnames & Permissions for the /etc/hosts file
+Resolving hostnames & permissions for the /etc/hosts file
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Riptide uses a proxy server to route traffic to your projects.
 This proxy server
 uses hostnames to route traffic.
 These hostnames need to be routable to your local machine.